izzyacademy/log4shell-mitigation/README.md

 This is a quick post on the mitigation for CVE-2021-44228 Security Vulnerability aka Log4Shell and LogJam found in log4j2

+## Disclaimer
+All the information and accompanying code samples and examples are provided for educational and informational purposes only on your own systems.

+Please proceed with caution and do so at your own risk.

 ## What It Is

 It is a Zero-day exploit that is in the form of an RCE (remote code execution) that is present in certain versions of the popular java logging framework log4j2